 The Joint Utilities' proposal (Contested Proposal 10B) is supported by LADWP, PacifiCorp, and Sierra Pacific.
-The These same parties oppose the CIP Coalition's proposal.
+These same parties oppose the CIP Coalition's proposal.

-The proponents of the Joint Utilities' proposal contend that GO 95 should be limited to high-level standards for the design, construction, and maintenance of overhead facilitiesnot be rewritten to mandate preordained requirements for sharing information.
+The proponents of the Joint Utilities' proposal contend that GO 95 should not be rewritten to mandate preordained requirements for sharing information.
 It should be up to the parties to work out the operational details in contracts.
-GO 95 should not be rewritten to mandate preordained requirements for sharing information.
 The Joint Utilities' proposal to incorporate "guidelines" into GO 95 for sharing information strikes the appropriate balance between articulating a requirement for cooperation among pole occupants, and allowing flexibility to adapt to varied and changing circumstances.